kenobi314159/python-projects/tic_tac_toe_neuron/README.md

 I have performed extensive training of models with various parameters, sometimes for several days straight.
 Due to limitations of memory size, the largest model I could train has configuration `model_grid_size=16`, `width=4`, `depth=128` leading to a dense network of 1024x128 neurons and 135 million parameters.
 The best result I could get was a model which seems like it's trying to play Tic Tac Toe, but still makes many mistakes.
-It couldn't consistently beat the hand coded player Fred even with relatively high Fred mistake rate set.
+It couldn't consistently beat the hand coded testing player Fred even with relatively high Fred mistake rate set.
 This means that it would stand no chance against a human player.
 For now, my conclusion is that there is either something wrong in my training approach or there is a need for much larger model to be able to learn the game.